BarcodeBERT: Transformers for Biodiversity Analysis: Acknowledgments

-We acknowledge the support of the Government of Canada’s New Frontiers in Research Fund (NFRF) [NFRFT-2020-00073], the Natural Sciences and Engineering Research Council of Canada (NSERC) for the Discovery Grant [RGPIN-2023-03663] to LK, Canada Research Chairs [950-231707], and a NVIDIA Academic Grant to GWT.
+We acknowledge the support of the Government of Canada’s New Frontiers in Research Fund [NFRFT-2020-00073].
+This research was supported, in part, by the Province of Ontario and the Government of Canada through the Canadian Institute for Advanced Research (CIFAR), and \hreffoot{https://vectorinstitute.ai/partnerships/current-partners/}{companies sponsoring} the Vector Institute.
+GWT is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada Research Chairs program, and the Canada CIFAR AI Chairs program.
+LK is supported by NSERC Discovery Grant RGPIN-2023-03663.
+DS is supported by the Canada First Research Excellence Fund through the University of Guelph’s ``Food From Thought'' program [Project 000054].